 Climate and Weather

 Part of Springfield's uniqueness comes from its climate and four distinctive seasons.
 Nestled atop the Ozark Mountain Plateau, the city enjoys a comfortable climate with milder seasons than the upland plains or prairie sections of the state.
 Springfield offers an abundance of sunshine, low wind velocity, mild temperatures and favorable humidity.
 The average annual precipitation here is 45 inches, including snow.

->

-> Springfield is the third largest city in the state of Missouri.
-The U.S. Census Bureau in 2014 estimated the population within city limits at 165,378.
+Springfield is the third-largest city in the state of Missouri.
+In 2014, the U.S. Census Bureau estimated the population within city limits at 165,378.